-This document has been prepared for the purpose of providing Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations for the years ended December 31, 2016 and 2015 for E-L Financial Corporation Limited ("E-L Financial" or the "Company").
-This MD&A should be read in conjunction with the December 31, 2016 year end consolidated financial statements and the notes, which form part of the E-L Financial Corporation Limited 2016 Annual Report dated March 3, 2017.
+This document has been prepared for the purpose of providing Management's Discussion and Analysis ("MD&A") of the financial condition and results of operations for the years ended December 31, 2017 and 2016 for E-L Financial Corporation Limited ("E-L Financial" or the "Company").
+This MD&A should be read in conjunction with the December 31, 2017 year end consolidated financial statements and the notes, which form part of the E-L Financial Corporation Limited 2017 Annual Report dated March 6, 2018.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise noted, both the consolidated financial statements and this MD&A are expressed in Canadian dollars.
+Figures in MD&A may differ due to rounding.